fraserdrops/overstated/posts/the-switchboard-approach-to-actor-composition.md

 ## Summary

-- actors are hard to compose because they can directly reference each other
+- Actors are hard to compose because they can directly reference each other
-- references upwards need to be restricted
+- References upwards need to be restricted
 - Switchboard separates wires from logic, and only allows actors to reference children